 Still, Apache is the second among popular webservers, with roughly 308,143,708 active sites served.
 Despite losing its titan status that it managed to maintain for almost 20 years, Apache today still hosts almost 25% of active sites on the internet.
 Even if you are not number 1 anymore, this is still quite the achievement.

 Then, in 2019, IIS fell below 20% market share for the second time since it was first developed.
 This shows that IIS has the capacity to be a market leader.
-If Microsoft continues its development, it would be surprising to see them below 20% in the future.
+If Microsoft continues its development, it would be surprising to see it below 20% in the future.

 Which Is the Most Commonly Used Web Server on Linux Systems?